auteur articles madame patch

 Diet plays a key role in hormonal comfort:

-Consume omega-3 (oily fish, flax seeds, walnuts) to reduce inflammation and stabilize mood.
+Consume omega-3s (fatty fish, flaxseeds, nuts) to reduce inflammation and stabilize mood.

-And above all, stay well hydrated 💧: a good fluid balance limits the feeling of heaviness typical of this period.
+And above all, hydrate well 💧: good hydration limits the feeling of heaviness typical of this period.

-Madame Patch premium gummies have been designed to support the body from within during this time.
+Madame Patch's premium gummies were designed to support the body from the inside during this period.

-Enriched with vitamins, magnesium and plant extracts , they contribute to:
+Enriched with vitamins, magnesium, and plant extracts, they help to:

 Stabilize mood during the luteal phase.

-Their fruity taste and effectiveness make them a small wellness gesture that is as pleasant as it is useful 🍓
+Their fruity taste and effectiveness make them a pleasant and useful wellness treat 🍓

-💕 Discover all our natural solutions on the Madame Patch homepage for a gentler cycle, naturally.
+💕 Discover all our natural solutions on the Madame Patch homepage for a smoother cycle, naturally.

 Luteal phase and mood: why does it change?